hotosm/hot-summit-2016/_speaker-list/Noah-Ahles.md

 ---
-img: speaker_bbq
+img: Noah
 name: Noah Ahles
-organization:
+organization: University of Vermont Spatial Analysis Laboratory

 talk: "From Drones to Mapping Parties: The Role of Universities in Disaster Response"

-twitter-handle: Noah Ahles
+twitter-handle: NoahAhles77
+osm-handle: nahles
 ---